ducoingviri/eCommerce-AspNetCoreWebApi/README.md

 ## How To Use

-Use your favorite IDE to run this project.
+Use your favorite IDE to run this project locally.
+Likewise, this project uses MySQL as database engine.
+You will find database restore file at this directory level at the repo.

 > **Note**
 > Consider this repo is at project level, not at solution level.